-For Ross, the work of the Due Process Institute is vital to safeguard the constitution's checks on prosecutorial overreach.
+For Ross, the work of Due Process Institute is vital to safeguard the Constitution's checks on prosecutorial overreach.

 Mike, who resides in Connecticut, is a government investigations and criminal defense lawyer.
 He also authors the @CrimeADay Twitter page, teaches trial practice at the University of Connecticut School of Law, and serves on the Connecticut Sentencing Commission.

 His book, “How to Become a Federal Criminal: An Illustrated Handbook for the Aspiring Offender” (Simon & Schuster 2019), uses humor to explore runaway criminal lawmaking by the federal government and has been praised by lawmakers and critics.

 Mike supports the work of the Institute because due process is a bedrock principle of justice and a free society cannot exist without it.

 Barry is at Cozen O’Connor’s D.C. office where he is a co-chair of its White Collar Defense & Investigations Practice Group and a co-chair of its Commercial Litigation Department.